 Welcome to the F.U.N.
 Lab

 Welcome to the homepage of the Laboratory For Understanding Neurodevelopment.
-We are a group of researchers, clinicians, and students who share a common interest in understanding neurodevelopmental disorders, including Autism Spectrum Disoder (ASD) and Dyslexia.
+We are a group of researchers, clinicians, and students who share a common interest in understanding neurodevelopmental disorders, including Autism Spectrum Disorder (ASD).

 The F.U.N.
 Lab's senior research assistant, Stephanie Mazur, was featured in the Science Pre-Professional Department's Student Spotlight.
 We are very proud of Stephanie and of all our wonderful students that work so hard to make the F.U.N.
 Lab possible.
 Click here to view the article.